-Wall painting in the prelacy tract showing a view of the baroque monastery on the Herreninsel, ca. 1770 (section)
+Wall painting in the prelacy tract showing a view of the baroque monastery on Herrenchiemsee Island, ca. 1770

-From 1979 to 1989 archaeological excavations were carried out on the Herreninsel, which indicate that the first monastery on the site of the present building was founded in the early 7 th century (before 629).
+From 1979 to 1989 archaeological excavations were carried out on Herrenchiemsee Island, which prove that the first monastery on the site of the present building was founded in the early 7th century (before 629).
 Fragments of the choir screen1 indicate that the Carolingian monastery church had an interior of great artistic quality.

 St. Salvator, the abbey dedicated to the Divine Saviour, was replaced in the High Middle Ages by an Augustinian Monastery with a church dedicated to St Sixtus and St Sebastian which was consecrated in 1135.
 From 1215 the church also served as the cathedral of the Chiemsee bishops.
 The Romanesque church with its two towers was rebuilt in the Late Middle Ages.

 The Cathedral Chapter Church was largely rebuilt from 1676 to 1678 by Lorenzo Sciasca (Sciascia).
 The stucco-work is by Francesco Brenno and Giulio Zuccalli, the ceiling paintings by Joseph Eder and Jacob Carnutsch.

 Upper floor of the Cathedral Chapter Church after renovation

 Only the nave has remained.
 The choir and towers were pulled down 1819/1820 and a brewery was installed in the nave.
 Designed to function as a monastery church and cathedral, it was a significant early baroque building in the tradition of the Grisons baroque masters.